Maritime history: Ancient times

 Throughout history sailing has been instrumental in the development of civilization, affording humanity greater mobility than travel over land, whether for trade, transport or warfare, and the capacity for fishing.
-The earliest depiction of a maritime sailing vessel is from the Ubaid period of Mesopotamia in the Persian Gulf, from around 3500 BCE to 3000 BC.
+The earliest depiction of a maritime sailing vessel is from the Ubaid period of Mesopotamia in the Persian Gulf, from around 3500 to 3000 BCE.
 These vessels were depicted in clay models and painted disks.
 They were made from bundled reeds encased in a lattice of ropes.
 Remains of barnacle-encrusted bituminous amalgams have also been recovered, which are interpreted to have been part of the water-proof coating applied on these vessels.
 The depictions lack details, but an image of a vessel on a shard of pottery shows evidence of what could be bipod masts and a sail, which would make it the earliest known evidence of the use of such technology.
 The location of the sites indicate that the Ubaid culture was engaging in maritime trade with Neolithic Arabian cultures along the coasts of the Persian Gulf for high-value goods.
 Pictorial representation of sails are also known from Ancient Egypt, dated to circa 3100 BCE.
 The earliest seaborne trading route, however, is known from the 7th millennium BCE in the Aegean Sea.
 It involved the seaborne movement of obsidian by an unknown Neolithic Europe seafaring people.
-The obsidian were mined from the volcanic island of Milos and then transported to various parts of the Balkans, Anatolia, and Cyprus, where they were refined into obsidian blades.
+The obsidian was mined from the volcanic island of Milos and then transported to various parts of the Balkans, Anatolia, and Cyprus, where they were refined into obsidian blades.
 However, the nature of the seafaring technologies involved have not been preserved.

-Austronesians were the first humans to invent oceangoing sailing technologies by at least 2000 BCE - namely the lashed-lug boat-building technique, the catamaran, and the crab claw sail.
+Austronesians started a dispersal from Taiwan across Maritime Southeast Asia around 3000 BCE.
+This started to spread into the islands of the Pacific c.
+1300 BCE, steadily advanced across the Pacific and culminated with the settlement of Hawaii c.
+1250 CE, and New Zealand c.
+1300 CE.
+Distinctive maritime technology was used for this, including the lashed-lug boatbuilding technique, the catamaran, and the crab claw sail, together with extensive navigation techniques.
 This allowed them to colonize a large part of the Indo-Pacific region during the Austronesian expansion.
-The Austronesian expansion started in Taiwan around 3000 BCE and eventually spread across the Pacific and Indian Oceans.
 Prior to the 16th century Colonial Era, Austronesians were the most widespread ethnolinguistic group, spanning half the planet from Easter Island in the eastern Pacific Ocean to Madagascar in the western Indian Ocean.
-The crab claw sails and tanja sails of the Austronesians from western Island Southeast Asia possibly influenced the development of the Arab lateen sail.
-The junk rigs commonly associated with Chinese ships is also believed to be an Austronesian invention which the Chinese encountered and adopted by the second century after contact with Austronesian traders.

 The Ancient Egyptians had knowledge of sail construction.
 The Greek historian Herodotus states that Necho II sent out an expedition of Phoenicians, which in two and a half years sailed from the Red Sea around Africa to the mouth of the Nile.
 As they sailed south and then west, they observed that the mid-day sun was to the north.
-Their contemporaries did not believe them, but modern historians take this as evidence that they were south of the equator.
+Their contemporaries did not believe them, but modern historians take this as evidence that they were south of the equator as crossing the equator changes the angle of the sun resulting in the change of season.